Sunday, 31 December 2023

 I moved on intending to spend a night on a small aire north of Llantrisant so arrived at Ali and Amy's smallholding reached by some rather tight lanes.
 It was a quiet spot and handily placed for a visit to the Museum of Rural Life at St Fagan's the next day.
 This is mainly a collection of various old buildings from around Wales and is well worth a visit.
 It was a bright sunny day and I enjoyed revisiting the place after perhaps 30 years.
 Friendly and informative staff were sat tending open fires in the older buildings and work was under way to open the latest attraction - an old pub.
 I also visited the castle and gardens which had not been available last time which add to an already worthwhile attraction.

-Back at the aire I decided to stay on and had a chat with the owners about my previous life and their hopes for the set up - access for larger vans is tricky but otherwise it is lovely spot I stayed on four nights.
+Back at the aire I decided to stay on and had a chat with the owners about my previous life and their hopes for the set up - access for larger vans is tricky but otherwise it is a lovely spot and I stayed on four nights.
 I visited the Royal Mint at Llantrisant which was within walking distance but felt it to be less absorbing than St Fagans.
 Their displays and exhibitions were interesting but access to the production areas was limited and understandably subject to strict security.
 On my return I passed a local curiosity - tucked away in a wooded valley a 'pagan' site consisted of an unusual rock protusion and some carved faces.

 During some torrential rain the next day I headed in to Cardiff to the Fenix shop for a new head torch and rear bike light and to check out the John Lewis IT department where the staff seemed ill informed and disinterested.
 I also endured the delights of the NCP parking app, yet another modern day frustration.